-Yeovil and Yeo Vale clubs working with St John's Church in Yeovil
+Yeovil and Yeo Vale clubs working together in Yeovil and surrounding Villages

 For over 30 years Rotary International has been working hard to rid the world of polio.
-When the campaign started in 1985 there were 125 endemic countries - now there are only THREE: Pakistan, Afghanistan and Nigeria.
+When the campaign started in 1985 there were 125 endemic countries - now there are only TWO: Pakistan and Afghanistan.
+In 2020 Africa was declared wild Polio free.
 Polio cases across the world have reduced by 99.9% from over 350,000 cases in 1985 to just 33 new infections in 2018.
 Over 2.5 billion children have been immunised in this time.